 - Complimentary daily access for 2 at Well & Being Spa for the duration of stay

-- $50 resort credit, once per stay applied at check out (no cash value, can be utilized for services at Well & Being Spa, BOURBON Steak, La Hacienda, Ironwood American Kitchen, The Plaza Bar and Trailblazer’s Family Adventure Center)
+- $50 USD resort credit, once per stay applied at check-out (no cash value, can be utilized for services at Well & Being Spa, BOURBON Steak, La Hacienda, Ironwood American Kitchen, The Plaza Bar and Trailblazer’s Family Adventure Center)

 2. Arizona Biltmore, A Waldorf Astoria Resort

-The Arizona Biltmore, A Waldorf Astoria Resort has been an Arizona landmark since opening in 1929.
-It remains one of the best resorts in the world for its Frank Lloyd Wright-inspired architecture, luxurious facilities, and deep history.
+The Arizona Biltmore, A Waldorf Astoria Resort, has been an Arizona landmark since opening in 1929.
+It remains one of the world’s best resorts for its Frank Lloyd Wright-inspired architecture, luxurious facilities, and deep history.
 This historic hotel remains a playground for celebrities, worldly dignitaries, and U.S. Presidents.

-While there isn’t a free executive lounge for Diamond Marriott Bonvoy members but if you book an Octilla room, then you get club lounge access but bear in mind, this lounge is for everyone booking in the Octilla rooms.
+While there isn’t a free executive lounge for Diamond Marriott Bonvoy members, but if you book an Octilla room, you get club lounge access, but bear in mind that this lounge is for everyone booking in the Octilla rooms.
 These rooms are in the newest wing of the hotel.
 You get a private pool area, free water, and soft drinks all day, private concierge.
-You also good a free continental breakfast, afternoon snacks, appetizers, and late-night dessert plus free beer, wine, and cocktails through the evening.
-There is also a very nice outdoor seating area that you can enjoy as part of this lounge which makes it extra special and well worth paying the extra for.
+You also good a free continental breakfast, afternoon snacks, appetizers, and late-night dessert, plus free beer, wine, and cocktails through the evening.
+There is also a very nice outdoor seating area that you can enjoy as part of this lounge, making it extra special and well worth paying the extra for.

 Book Arizona Biltmore via our luxury travel concierge and you will get great free benefits at no extra cost.
 You will also get all your usual Marriott Bonvoy loyalty points and status benefits: